Hoppa till innehål

 Quick Install for Windows or macOS

-A quick installation of Thermo-Calc Software products on supported Windows or Mac platforms.
-These manuals are optimal for Single User Node Locked Licenses (SUNLL) and for the Free Educational Package version of the software.
+A quick installation of Thermo-Calc Software products on supported Windows or macOS platforms.
 Linux users should refer to the full Thermo-Calc Installation Guide for instructions.

 TC-Python Installation Guide